ruuk/script.module.sharesocial/README.md

 script.module.sharesocial
 =========================

-ShareSocial addon for Kodi (XBMC) - social sharing for XBMC
+ShareSocial addon for Kodi (XBMC) - social sharing for Kodi
 -----------------------------------------------------------
 Module that adds the ability to share media with social networking sites.
 Also includes a feed viewer with twitter built in and Facebook and Flickr via my other addons.